Masungi Georeserve: Description

-The Masungi Georeserve is located at Kilometer 47, Marilaque Highway, Baras, Rizal, Philippines, post code 1970.
+The Masungi Georeserve is located at Kilometer 47, Marilaque Highway, Baras, Rizal, Philippines.
 The Masungi Georeserve is characterized by rugged limestone karst peaks, steep slopes, and surrounding lush montane rainforests.
-It contains several caves, including the Yungib ni Ruben (Ruben's Cave), which features stalactite and stalagmite formations, as well as a man-made fountain.
+It contains several caves, including the Yungíb ni Ruben (Ruben's Cave), which features stalactite and stalagmite formations, as well as a man-made fountain.

-A popular attraction in the park is the Sapot ("Cobweb"), a metallic platform with wooden steps which allows visitors to walk on suspended netting above the karst and get a 360-degree view of the Sierra Madre and Laguna de Bay.
-The park's tallest peak, Tatay, also has a viewing deck at its summit.
-The limestone formations are connected by hanging bridges, rope courses and eco-trails developed by the Masungi Georeserve Foundation and Blue Star Development.
-On one of the hanging bridges, a wooden cable car-like shelter called Patak ("water droplet") can be found which serves as a rest stop for visitors.
+A popular attraction in the park is the Sapot ("cobweb"), a metallic platform with wooden steps that allows visitors to walk on suspended netting above the karst and get a 360-degree view of the Sierra Madre and Laguna de Bay.
+The park's tallest peak, Tatay ("dad"), also has a viewing deck at its summit.
+The limestone formations are connected by hanging bridges, rope courses, and eco-trails developed by the Masungi Georeserve Foundation, Inc. (MGFI), a non-profit organization founded by civil engineer Ben Dumaliang which manages the park, and Blue Star Development, the park's general contractor which Dumaliang also owns.
+On one of the hanging bridges, a wooden cable car-like shelter called Paták ("water droplet") can be found that serves as a rest stop for visitors.
 The Duyan, a giant rope hammock spanning a few hundred feet, is one of Masungi's most photographed rope courses.

-The park was formerly a component of the Mariquina Watershed Reservation from its creation on July 26, 1904 to Oct.
-29, 1973.

 Biology and ecology

 Masungi is home to 400 species of flora and fauna including birds, insects, cloud rats, monitor lizards, snakes, monkeys, and civets.
+Over 100,000 native trees surround the park, predominantly narra trees.
+Masungi also serves as a habitat for endemic species, including the Northern Luzon giant cloud rat, the Philippine serpent eagle, JC's vine, and salinggogon or Philippine cherry blossoms, which bloom seasonally.
 Cycas riuminiana, a cycad endemic to Luzon, also grows in Masungi.

 In 2017, a new subspecies of microsnail, Hypselostoma latispira masungiensis, was discovered on the limestone boulders of Masungi Georeserve.
 The park is the only known habitat of the newly discovered subspecies.

 Trail specifications

-The Masungi Georeserve only allows a limited number of guests to go through the conservation area at their request.
+To sustain conservation efforts, the Masungi Georeserve developed guided eco-tours that showcase the karst landscape, caves, and rich biodiversity while limiting visitor impact.
+These include the Discovery Trail, which leads visitors to Masungi's limestone formations and conservation areas, and the Legacy Trail, which allows visitors to participate in tree planting and land restoration activities.

+Each tour is strictly regulated to minimize environmental damage, with a limited number of guests allowed per visit.
 An experienced park ranger guides guests throughout the trek, providing in-depth information about the sustainable tourism industry in the Philippines.

+It has since been a popular destination for hikes and day trips from Manila since it opened in 2015, starting development towards geopark status.